jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

-  config      Print the site configuration convert     Convert your content to different formats env         Print Hugo version and environment info gen         A collection of several useful generators. help        Help about any command import      Import your site from others. list        Listing out various types of content new         Create new content for your site server      A high performance webserver undraft     Undraft resets the content's draft status version     Print the version number of Hugo
+  config      Print the site configuration convert     Convert your content to different formats env         Print Hugo version and environment info version     Print the version number of Hugo

 Flags:
-  -b, --baseURL string             hostname (and path) to the root, e.g. http://spf13.com/ -D, --buildDrafts                include content marked as draft -E, --buildExpired               include expired content -F, --buildFuture                include content with publishdate in the future
+  -b, --baseURL string             hostname (and path) to the root, e.g. http://spf13.com/ -D, --buildDrafts                include content marked as draft
-      --cacheDir string            filesystem path to cache directory.
-Defaults: $TMPDIR/hugo_cache/ --canonifyURLs               if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir        remove files from destination not found in static directories --config string              config file (default is path/config.yaml|json|toml) -c, --contentDir string          filesystem path to content directory --debug                      debug output

 ```

 ## Creating a Blog Article

 If you are getting started with creating blog articles with Hugo, the best source of accurate and updated instructions is the Hugo site [Getting Started Quick Start Guide](https://gohugo.io/getting-started/quick-start/).
 Instructions begin at Step 2: *Create a New Site*.
-It is important to note that development and unit testing of a static website is performed on your local machine.
+It is important to note that development and unit testing of the static website is performed on your local development machine.

 <p align="center">
   <img src="/images/sw_dev_sequence.jpg" alt="Software development sequence" />
 </p>

-Once code review and system testing are complete, it is then time to check the code into a version control system such as GitHub.
+Once code review and system testing are complete, it is then time to check the code into a version control system, such as GitHub.
 Build and deploy phases are performed next followed by release to production.

 ## Building and Updating a Static Site